andrewmcgr/klipper_tmc_autotune/README.md

 - Support for TMC2209, TMC2240, and TMC5160 at least partially tested.
 - Support for TMC2130, TMC2208 and TMC2660 may work, but is completely untested.
 - Sensorless homing with autotuning enabled is known to work on TMC2209, TMC2240 and TMC5160, provided you home fast enough (homing_speed should be numerically greater than rotation_distance for those axes using sensorless homing).
 As always, be very careful when trying sensorless homing for the first time.
 - StealthChop support for X/Y axes is possible, but not recommended at this time.
-Since Klipper doesn't provide the necessary hooks to safely switch the TMC mode, this may cause loose steps or unwanted vibrations near the switching speed.
+Since Klipper doesn't provide the necessary hooks to safely switch the TMC mode, this may cause lost steps or unwanted vibrations near the switching speed.

 ## Installation